runeasgar/docker_drupal_stack/README.md

 ## Known problems
 * ???: I think I have some order of operations issue with Varnish failing to run because the Web hasn't started apache yet.
 I'll troubleshoot this.
-* MODERATE: Because I'm explicitly naming containers (e.g., to enable Varnish to talk to Apache), you can't spin up more than one of these stacks on a docker host.
-Aside from being an inconvenience to end-users, it's also annoying for my testing purposes.